Scope of this article about soundproofing.

-Before we can ask “how much” we need to know how to measure the quantity.
+Before we can ask “how much,” we need to know how to measure the quantity.
 I am basing my simplified explanation on reference .
-As stated previously, sound, at the physical level, is rapid wave motion in air.
-In other words, sound is minute quick variations in air pressure.
+As stated previously, at the physical level, the sound is a rapid wave motion in the air.
+In other words, the sound is slight, quick variations in air pressure.

-As you may recall from your high school physics class, air pressure is measured in pascals (metric units), or in pounds/square inch (imperial units).
-Because sound variations in air pressure are so minute, the numbers to represent small pressure variations are unwieldy.
-We therefore, almost always, measure sound in relative values, as unit-less ratios.
+As you may recall from your high school physics class, air pressure is measured in pascals (metric units) or pounds/square inch (imperial units).
+Because sound variations in air pressure are so minute, the numbers representing slight pressure variations are unwieldy.
+We, therefore, almost always measure sound in relative values as unit-less ratios.
 Ratios, in logarithmic representation, are expressed in decibels.
 Sound pressure level (SPL) quantities are stated relative to the lowest sound pressure level humans can perceive, the faintest possible sound.
 This is designated as SPL 0 dB.
-All other SPL readings are expressed as sound pressure relative to the hearing threshold sound pressure level, expressed in logarithmic units, decibels.
-(Note for the scientifically minded: This reference sound pressure level, the threshold of hearing, is 20 micropascals ).
-We, somewhat inaccurately, say that sound is measured in decibels, and since ratios are unit-less, the pressure units (pascals or pounds/sq. inch) are omitted.
+All other SPL readings are expressed as sound pressure relative to the hearing threshold sound pressure level, expressed in logarithmic units decibels.
+(Note for the scientifically minded: This reference sound pressure level, the hearing threshold, is 20 micropascals ).
+We, somewhat inaccurately, say that sound is measured in decibels, and since ratios are unitless, the pressure units (pascals or pounds/sq. inch) are omitted.

-There is an additional factor to measurement of SPL.
-Physically, sound occurs at a range of frequencies, perceived by humans as range of tones.
-Because perception of loudness of sound varies with frequency, SPL measurement instruments, sound level meters, alter the weighting of range of frequencies to more closely represent loudness as perceived by people.
+There is an additional factor to the measurement of SPL.
+Physically, sound occurs at a range of frequencies, perceived by humans as a range of tones.
+Because the perception of the loudness of sound varies with frequency, SPL measurement instruments, and sound level meters, alter the weighting of the range of frequencies to more closely represent loudness as perceived by people.
 This frequency weighting is designated as “A”.
-Therefore, the SPL values are A-weighted, abbreviated as dB(A), or dBA.
+Therefore, the SPL values are A-weighted, abbreviated as dB(A) or dBA.